MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 [Representational State Transfer (REST) APIs](/rest/api/gettingstarted/#components-of-a-rest-api-requestresponse) are service endpoints that support different sets of HTTP operations (or methods).
 These HTTP methods allow you to perform different actions for your service's resources, that the user cannot perform with Azure CLI commands alone.

-In order to demonstrate how to use the Azure REST API with Azure CLI, you can walkthrough the following tutorial in which you learn how to create and update your app service plans:
+In order to demonstrate how to use the Azure REST API with Azure CLI, you can walkthrough the following tutorial in which you learn how to create and update your Azure container registry:

 > [!div class="checklist"]
 >
 > * Prerequisites
-> * Create an app service plan with PUT
+> * Create an Azure container registry with PUT
-> * Update your app service plan with PATCH
+> * Update your Azure container registry with PATCH
-> * Get the description of your app service plan with GET
+> * Get the description of your Azure container registry with GET
-> * Restart your app in your app service plan with POST
+> * Regenerate your Azure container registry credentials with POST
-> * Delete an app service plan with DELETE
+> * Delete an Azure Container registry with DELETE

 ## Prerequisites

 [!INCLUDE [include](~/articles/reusable-content/azure-cli/azure-cli-prepare-your-environment-no-header.md)]

-## Use PUT to create an app service plan
+## Use PUT to create an Azure container registry

 ### Set up your custom Azure REST API request: